anyaevostinar/SymbulationEmp/docs/dev/getting-started.md

     (We're trying to avoid having multiple people working on the same issue.)

-2. In your local copy of the source code, update your master branch from the main Symbulation master branch:
+2. In your local copy of the source code, update your main branch from the main Symbulation main branch:

-        git checkout master
+        git checkout main
-        git pull upstream master
+        git pull upstream main

     (This pulls in all of the latest changes from whatever we've been doing on Symbulation.)